pankajchejara23/EasyRegression/README.md

 # Activate `final` variable as target variable
 obj.activateLabel('final')
 ```
 Now, we will build our pipeline for regression analysis.
-Here, we need to specify operations that we want to perform on the data.
+Here, we need to specify modules that we want to apply on the data.
 ```python
 # Build pipeline
 obj.buildPipeline(['Open_smile','feature_scaling_std','feature_fusion_pca','load_modules','evaluate_train_test'])